Venugopal K.R.: Achievements

-Prof Venugopal K R has 1300 research publications, (totaling 16000+ pages), with 43 best paper awards, authored and edited 104 books (totaling 45000+ pages), has been granted 45 patents, with over 9000 citations and google scholar h-index of 41 focusing mainly on the subjects of Economics and Computer Science.
-He has awarded PhDs to 30 students, mentored 300+ research scholars, supervised 600+ Postgraduate dissertations and 200+ Undergraduate Projects.
-He has received many awards and titles including IEEE Fellow (2016) ACM Distinguished Educator Award, Anna University National Award, IEEE Best Branch Counsellor, Karnataka State Government Award, UP State National Award and others.
+Venugopal K R has 1,300 research publications (more than 20,000 pages), with 43 best paper awards, authored and edited 119 books (more than 50,000 pages), has been granted 45 utility patents, with over 10,000 citations and google scholar h-index of 46 focusing mainly on the subjects of Economics and Computer Science.
+He has awarded PhDs to 30 students, mentored 300+ research scholars, supervised 600+ postgraduate dissertations and 200+ undergraduate projects.

+Awards and honors

+His awards include IEEE Fellow, ACM Distinguished Member, Anna University National Award, IEEE Best Branch Counsellor, Karnataka State Government Award, UP State National Award and others.